lvgl/lvgl/docs/overview/drawing.md

 ## Masking
 *Masking* is the basic concept of LVGL's draw engine.
-To use LVGL it's not required to know about the mechanisms described here,  you might find interesting to know how drawing works under hood.
+To use LVGL it's not required to know about the mechanisms described here, but you might find interesting to know how drawing works under hood.
-Knowing about mask comes in handy if you want to customize drawing.
+Knowing about masking comes in handy if you want to customize drawing.

 To learn masking let's learn the steps of drawing first.
 LVGL performs the following steps to render any shape, image or text.
 It can be considered as a drawing pipeline.

 1. **Prepare the draw descriptors** Create a draw descriptor from an object's styles (e.g. `lv_draw_rect_dsc_t`).
-It tells the parameters of drawing, for example the colors, widths, opacity, fonts, radius, etc.
+This gives us the parameters for drawing, for example the colors, widths, opacity, fonts, radius, etc.
 2. **Call the draw function** Call the draw function with the draw descriptor and some other parameters (e.g. `lv_draw_rect()`).
 It renders the primitive shape to the current draw buffer.
 3. **Create masks** If the shape is very simple and doesn't require masks go to #5.
 Else create the required masks (e.g. a rounded rectangle mask)
 4. **Calculate all the added mask**.
 It creates 0..255 values into a *mask buffer* with the "shape" of the created masks.
 E.g. in case of a "line mask" according to the parameters of the mask, keep one side of the buffer as it is (255 by default) and set the rest to 0 to indicate that this side should be removed.
-5. **Blend a color or image** During blending masks (make some pixels transparent or opaque), blending modes (additive, subtractive, etc), opacity are handled.
+5. **Blend a color or image** During blending masks (make some pixels transparent or opaque), blending modes (additive, subtractive, etc) and opacity are handled.

 LVGL has the following built-in mask types which can be calculated and applied real-time:
 - `LV_DRAW_MASK_TYPE_LINE` Removes a side from a line (top, bottom, left or right). `lv_draw_line` uses 4 of it.